The ArcelorMittal Orbit is a unique attraction located in the Queen Elizabeth Olympic Park in London.

 Best time to visit ArcelorMittal Orbit

-Visiting on a weekday during off-peak hours (usually before 11 am and after 4 pm) can offer a quieter and more enjoyable experience.
+The best time to visit ArcelorMittal Orbit is on weekdays during off-peak hours (usually before 11 am and after 4 pm).

-Here are some of the frequently asked questions about the ArcelorMittal Orbit.
+Here are some of the frequently asked questions about the ArcelorMittal Orbit:

 The Slide is not suitable for children under eight years old, pregnant women, individuals with back problems, claustrophobia, heart problems, vertigo, epilepsy, or those under 4 ft 3 in (130 cm) or over 287 lbs (130 kg).

-To experience The Slide, you must have a combination ticket for Skyline Views to the ArcelorMittal Orbit and The Slide.
-Standalone tickets for The Slide are not available for purchase.
+To experience the Slide, you must have a combination ticket for Skyline Views to the ArcelorMittal Orbit and the Slide.
+Standalone tickets for the Slide are not available for purchase.

 A limited number of lockers are situated at the base of the sculpture.
 To use the lockers, a £1 coin is required for operation, and this amount is refundable.